ClemRz/Introduction-to-IoT/exercices/exercise_03.md

 ## Hardware

-Refer to previous exercices to have both sensor and ethernet module connected.
+Refer to the previous exercices to have both sensor and ethernet module connected.

 ## Software

-You will now put together both softwares but how are you going to put the sensor readings into that `page` constant we defined?
+You will now put together both softwares but, how are you going to put the sensor readings into that `page` constant we defined?

 Here is the tricky part :)

-Look at the `printf()` function [reference](http://playground.arduino.cc/Main/Printf "reference").
+Look at the `printf()` function [reference](http://playground.arduino.cc/Main/Printf "reference") and implement it in your sketch.

 Is it not compiling?
 Whyyyyyyyyy?
 Maybe because our `page` is stored into the program memory (via `PROGMEM`)!